"Skomota must be arrested": Skomota called out over inappropriate video

-VIDEO: Skomota Gropes Unknown Woman, South Africans Outraged: “One Day Is One Day for This One”
+Skomota Boldly Gropes Unknown Woman, South Africans Outraged: “One Day Is One Day for This One”

 - Skomota was recently captured in a new video groping an unknown woman in a nightclub